 Cleanliness is a score of feather cleanliness on arrival to the factory.
-As part of our welfare commitment, we aim to stock in. birds at 30 (KG/m2) for all farming systems.
+As part of our welfare commitment, we stock chickens at 30 (Kg/m2) for all farming systems.
 Our birds rarely suffer breast blisters due to the maintenance of good litter conditions and bird management.
-Breast blisters remained at 0% in 2018.
+Breast blisters remained at 0% in 2023.